A Step-by-Step Guide to Becoming a Licensed Contractor in Texas

 There are four different types of plumbing contractor licenses in the state of Texas:

-3. Obtain a Texas contractor license bond
+3. Obtain a Texas Contractor License Bond

-Contractors that need to get licensed on the local level may also need to obtain a contractor license bond as part of the process.
+Contractors that need to get licensed on the local level may also need to obtain a Texas contractor license bond as part of the process.
 Contractor license bonds guarantee that you will perform work in accordance with local building codes and regulations.

 The amount of the bond is not the same as its cost though.
 To get bonded, you will be asked to only pay a small percentage of the total amount.
 This percentage is determined on the basis of your credit score and various other financials.
-Typically, if you have a high credit score, you can expect to get bonded at a rate between 0.75% and 5%.
+Typically, if you have a high credit score, you can expect to get bonded at a rate between 1% and 3%.

 Wondering how much your contractor license bond might cost?
 Complete the form below to get a free quote!